An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices

 \subsection{Electricity futures}

 The futures contract constitutes the most fundamental electricity derivative, but also acts as the underlying of other derivative products such as options.
 As remarked above, the futures price is a conditional expectation, which is generally not expressible in terms of the current price level as the model is not Markovian.
-Suppose that we have fixed some pricing measure $\mathbb{Q}$ via the structure preserving Esscher transformation with $\tilde{q}(t,h)=q$ constant for simplicity, and that $\sigma$ is independent of $L$.
+Suppose for simplicity that we have fixed some pricing measure $\mathbb{Q}$ via the structure preserving Esscher transformation with $\tilde{q}(t,h)=q$ constant, that $\sigma$ is independent of $L$, and that $\mathcal{F}_t$ is the filtration $\mathcal{F}_t=\sigma\left( \mathcal{F}_t^L \cup \mathcal{F}_{t}^{\sigma} \right)$ of Remark~\ref{rem:OMM}.
 Applying Proposition~\ref{prop:second_order_structure} and a simple computation using the independently scattered property of $L$ shows that